simplicitesoftware/documentation/docs/platform/userinterface/externalobjects/uicomponent.md

 ## How to implement

-To actually implement *custom behaviours* and specific *interactions* for your component, you will have to dive into some web-development through the **Resources** of your external object.
+To actually implement *custom behaviors* and specific *interactions* for your component, you will have to dive into some web-development through the **Resources** of your external object.

 There are 2 different categories for your external object's implementation:

 1. The *setup* & *instantiation* that is done using a *Java Script*
     - `com.simplicite.webapp.web.ResponsiveExternalObject` by default
-    - Can be overriden by a java code extending `ResponsiveExternalObject` or at least `ExternalObject` (the main parent class).
+    - Can be overridden by a java code extending `ResponsiveExternalObject` or at least `ExternalObject` (the main parent class).

 2. The *workflow* and *behavior* that is done using the *Javascript Resource*.
     - JS class extending `Simplicite.UI.ExternalObject`